Your Guide to Epcot Festivals for 2021 (and beyond) | magicintheplanning.com

 Figment’s Brush with the Masters – This Figment-themed scavenger hunt takes guests on a tour of World Showcase while teaching all about art.
 Every time you find the Figment-themed picture frame, you add the corresponding sticker to the pavilion on your map.
 Once completed, you simply return your map to Disney Traders or World Traveler for an artful surprise.
 (Purchase your map and stickers for $9.99 plus tax at Creations Shop, Port of Entry, or World Traveler.)

-Merchandise – The 2026 Festival of the Arts will likely feature uniquely designed merchandise, as this has become a staple of every Epcot Festival throughout the year.
+Merchandise – The 2026 Festival of the Arts features uniquely designed limited-time merchandise.

 Be sure to visit our Guide to the Epcot International Festival of the Arts for more detailed information!